 For most uterine conditions, if available nonsurgical treatments fail to relieve symptoms, many women choose a more certain result with elective hysterectomy.
 Each year in the U.S. alone, doctors perform about 600,000 hysterectomies, making it the second most common surgical procedure.1

 While symptoms such as chronic pain and bleeding often point a woman and her doctor toward hysterectomy as the preferred treatment choice, life-threatening conditions such as cancer or uncontrollable bleeding in the uterus often necessitate a hysterectomy and follow-up treatment.

-While hysterectomy is relatively safe, always ask your doctor about all treatment options, as well as their risks and benefits, to determine which approach is right for you.
-And if hysterectomy is recommended or required, you owe it to yourself to learn about da Vinci Hysterectomy, a robot-assisted, minimally invasive surgery that for many women has potential as the safest and most effective treatment available.
+Although hysterectomy is relatively safe, always ask your doctor about all treatment options, as well as their risks and benefits, to determine which approach is right for you.
+And if hysterectomy is recommended or required, you owe it to yourself to learn about da Vinci® hysterectomy, a robot-assisted, minimally invasive surgery that for many women has potential as the safest and most effective treatment available.